ente-io/ente/web/packages/next/README.md

 ## @/next

-A base package for our UI layer code, for sharing ode between our Next.js apps.
+A base UI layer package for sharing code between our Next.js apps.

 ### Packaging